graphql-aspnet/graphql-aspnet.github.io/docs/advanced/multiple-schema.md

 ### Give Each Schema its Own HTTP Route

-The query handler will attempt to register a schema to `/graphql` for its URL, you'll want to ensure that each schema has its own endpoint by updating the individual routes.
+The query handler will attempt to register a schema to `/graphql` as its URL by default; you'll want to ensure that each schema has its own endpoint by updating the individual routes.

 ```csharp title="Adding Multiple Schemas"
 services.AddGraphQL<EmployeeSchema>((options) =>